modom-ofn/auth-portal/README.md

 - Enforce MFA everywhere by setting MFA_ENABLE=1 and MFA_ENFORCE=1; the code already backstops MFA_ENABLE when enforcement is on (main.go:55-74).
 - If the portal is only used for same-origin apps, switch to SESSION_SAMESITE=strict; the fallback logic keeps you safe when Secure cookies aren’t yet possible (main.go:379-407).
 - Keep rate limits aligned with your threat model; newIPRateLimiter accepts tighter limits if you need to clamp brute force attempts (rate_limiter.go:10-74).
+- Personally, I have a 'Cloudflare WAF/Tunnel -> NGINX -> AuthPortal' setup that is protected with Crowdsec.
+I also enforce MFA and keep session_samesite=strict.

 ---